inEXASCALE/pychop/README.md

 output = layer(input_tensor)
 ```

-A sequential neural network can be build with:
+A sequential neural network can be built with:
 ```Python
 import torch.nn as nn
 from pychop.layers import *